-(Malicious Prosecution-Fourth Amendment and Michigan Law)
+(Malicious Prosecution-Fourth Amendment)

-- 396. Plaintiffs hereby incorporate by reference all stated paragraphs. - 397.
-Defendants City, O'Reilly, Haddad, Mrowka, and Kapanowski initiated criminal proceedings and prosecutions against Plaintiffs Qureshi, Wood, Rezkalla, and Ms. Mayel for "breach of peace." - 398.
-A jury returned a unanimous verdict of not guilty in favor of Plaintiffs Qureshi, Wood, Rezkalla, and Ms. Mayel for this criminal charge. - 399.
-Defendants lacked probable cause for initiating these criminal proceedings and prosecution. - 400.
-Defendants participated in and or influenced the commencement of criminal proceedings and/or made, influenced, or participated in the decision to prosecute. - 401.
-Defendants Haddad, Mrowka, and Kapanowski provided false evidence against Plaintiffs in their official police reports and at trial. - 402.
-As a consequence of these legal proceedings, Plaintiffs suffered a deprivation of their liberty, including, but not limited to, the following: Plaintiffs' personal property was seized and retained for three weeks pending trial, and this property contained videos with material that is protected by the First Amendment; as a condition of their release from confinement, Plaintiffs Qureshi, Wood, and Rezkalla had to post a \$500 bond, which remained in effect during the pendency of the criminal proceedings; Plaintiffs' liberty to travel was restricted during the criminal proceedings, and they were subject to arrest if they did not comply with the court's mandates; for at least an entire week and while remaining under the threat of arrest for failing to comply, Plaintiffs Qureshi, Wood, and Rezkalla were required to be in Dearborn, Michigan, away from their homes and their families, during the criminal proceedings.

-- 403. Defendants' actions, as set forth in this Complaint, were undertaken with malice or for a purpose in instituting the criminal charges other than bringing the alleged offenders to justice. - 404.
-Defendants' actions, as set forth in this Complaint, deprived Plaintiffs Qureshi, Wood, Rezkalla, and Ms. Mayel of their rights protected by the Fourth Amendment in violation of 42 U.S.C. § 1983, and their rights protected under Michigan law prohibiting malicious prosecution. - 405.
-As a direct and proximate result of Defendants' malicious prosecution of Plaintiffs Qureshi, Wood, Rezkalla, and Ms. Mayel, Plaintiffs have suffered irreparable harm, including the loss of their fundamental constitutional rights, entitling them to declaratory relief and damages. - 406.
-Defendants O'Reilly, Haddad, Mrowka, and Kapanowski acted with an evil motive or reckless or callous indifference to the federally protected rights of Plaintiffs, warranting punitive damages against these Defendants.
+- 393. Plaintiffs hereby incorporate by reference all stated paragraphs. - 394.
+Defendants City, O'Reilly, Haddad, Mrowka, and Kapanowski initiated criminal proceedings and prosecutions against Plaintiffs Qureshi, Wood, Rezkalla, and Mayel for "breach of peace."
+A jury returned a unanimous verdict of not guilty in favor of Plaintiffs Qureshi, Wood, Rezkalla, and Mayel for this criminal charge.
+Defendants lacked probable cause for initiating these criminal proceedings and prosecution, and Defendants Mrowka and Kapanowski knowingly provided false evidence against Plaintiffs in their official police reports and at trial.
+Defendants' actions were undertaken with malice or a purpose in instituting the criminal charges other than bringing the alleged offenders to justice. - 395.
+As a direct and proximate result of Defendants' malicious prosecution of Plaintiffs Qureshi, Wood, Rezkalla, and Mayel, Plaintiffs have suffered irreparable harm, including the loss of their fundamental constitutional rights, entitling them to declaratory relief and damages. - 396.
+Defendants O'Reilly, Mrowka, and Kapanowski acted with an evil motive or reckless or callous indifference to the federally protected rights of Plaintiffs, warranting punitive damages against these Defendants.